eqcorrscan/EQcorrscan/eqcorrscan/doc/intro.rst

     pip install pytest pytest-pep8 pytest-cov

-From version 0.3.2 onwards EQcorrscan includes a test script that will be installed onto your path when you install EQcorrscan.
+To test your installed version of EQcorrscan we provide a |test-script|.
+For version<=0.3.2 you should download the script and run it.
+In later versions this script is included in the package.

+.. |test-script| raw:: html

+    <a href="https://gist.github.com/calum-chamberlain/0887455551862a363a43887f0195ec06" target="_blank">test-script</a>

 This test-script will download the test data and run the tests (you no longer have to clone the git repository).
 Just run (from anywhere):

 .. code-block:: bash

     test_eqcorrscan.py

-Tests will take about half an hour to run (as of v.0.3.2) and will provide a coverage report at the end and notify you of any failures.
+Tests will take about half an hour to run (as of version 0.3.2) and will provide a coverage report at the end and notify you of any failures.